What Is Schumann Resonance?

 No.

-7.83 Hz is interesting.
-It is commonly referenced.
-It may be used as a PEMF setting in wellness devices.
+It may also be available as a PEMF setting in consumer devices.

 But it should not be treated as magic, universal, or guaranteed.